volkamerlab/MolDockLab/README.md

 ## Repository Structure

-- **`egfr_data/`**: Contains the EGFR-specific data used in the MolDockLab workflow, along with the results generated from running the pipeline.
+- **`egfr_data/`**: Directory contains the EGFR-specific data used in the MolDockLab workflow, along with the results generated from running the pipeline.
 - **`src/`**: The source code directory containing the core implementation of the MolDockLab workflow.
-- **`test_data/`**: A small subset of test data (3 compounds for pipeline selection and 10 compounds for SBVS) used to test the workflow on a smaller scale.
+- **`test_data/`**: Directory contains a small subset of test data (3 compounds for pipeline selection and 10 compounds for SBVS) used to test the workflow on a smaller scale.
-- **`test_output/`**: Output generated from running the workflow on the test data.
+- **`test_output/`**: Directory contains the output generated from running the workflow on the test data.
 - **`EGFR_pipeline.ipynb`**: A Jupyter notebook that reproduces the EGFR tet results.
 Use this to follow along with the pipeline's analysis for EGFR.
 - **`moldocklab.py`**: The main script that orchestrates the execution of the MolDockLab workflow.
 - **`setup_py310.sh`**: Installation script to set up the Python 3.10 environment and dependencies required to run the workflow.